KaiBi/IEEEStyleForBibtexbrowser/README.md

 __author__

 Multiple authors are linked by the keyword _and_.
-IEEETransactionsStyle understands both common formats: either _Lastname, Firstname_ or _Firstname Lastname_.
+IEEEStyleForBibtexbrowser understands both common formats: either _Lastname, Firstname_ or _Firstname Lastname_.
 Please give the full name of all authors if available.
-IEEETransactionsStyle will abbreviate them on its own for the citation.
+IEEEStyleForBibtexbrowser will abbreviate them on its own for the citation.

 __booktitle__